z3ugma/z3ugma.github.io/_posts/2019-03-09-products-i-love.markdown

 ![Buttermilk Co Food](/images/lovespicy_360x.png)

 I never had Indian food until I was in college.
 I loved the richness and flavor-forwardness of the food in Indian restaurants in the U.S., and as I sought out more I learned there's a whole world beyond what you get in those restaurants.
 Indian food has featured heavily in my Vegan January cooking explorations, and is an extremely versatile cuisine for the Instant Pot that I was recently gifted (for excellent Instant Pot Indian recipes, check out [My Heart Beets](https://myheartbeets.com/tag/instant-pot/)).
 Buttermilk brings those real flavors of Indian kitchens, not just what's found in restaurants, right to your freezer.
 The food is packaged fresh but freezes well, is all vegan, and takes around 5 minutes to heat up in a microwave.
-Their upma has become by weekday breakfast staple.
+Their upma has become my weekday breakfast staple.
 Get some Buttermilk and help me get some more too at <http://buttermilk.refr.cc/frederict>

 ## [MROCO Large Waterproof Mousepad Mouse Mat (14" x 11")](https://smile.amazon.com/gp/product/B07D99QJRS)